FHNW-Security-Lab/BinaryTesting-Simple-TestSet/README.md

-# TestSet
+# BinaryTesting-Simple-TestSet
-Testset for Performace of Symbolic Execution Programs
+Testset for Performace of Symbolic Execution Programs and Fuzzing.
+This is a simple testset for basic evaluation.